 Not to worry.
-We will help you go through each of the factors that might impact your car insurance rate so that you will in a better position to get a great deal on car insurance when it comes time to spend your hard-earned money.
+We will help you go through each of the factors that determine your car insurance rates so that you will in a better position to get a great deal on car insurance when it comes time to spend your hard-earned money.

 A 2017 study conducted by Consumer Federation of America (CFA) found in 10 cities studied:

 That 40- and 60-year old women with perfect driving records were charged more than men for basic coverage nearly twice as often as men were charged the higher rate.